-Liz Cheney urged to run for president as panel pressures Ginni Thomas – follow live
+Trump nixed call to prosecute Jan 6 rioters in speech – follow live

-Jan 6 hearings – live: Liz Cheney urged to run for president as committee pressures Ginni Thomas
+Jan 6 hearings – live: Video shows Trump nixed call to prosecute rioters as panel mulls Ginni Thomas subpoena

 Follow live for latest news and updates on January 6 hearings in Congress